ToprakDeveloper/python-link-k-saltma/README.md

-# python-link-k-saltma
+# Python Link Shortener
-Python Link Kısaltma Uygulaması
+ Python Link Shortener

+## How To Use

+- pip install pyshorteners

+- Start The Program

+* Write Long Link Press Enter, Then Shorten It Without Ads